David Boone Adjunct Professor

 We have found that a genetic variant found in the human population at a frequency approaching 50% is protective in individuals who develop colorectal cancer (CRC), both in terms of long-term survival and the frequency of metastases.
 This variant affects the function of a core autophagy gene called ATG16L1.
 Using gene-targeted human cell lines we have shown that this variant increases the capacity of CRC cells to produce type I interferons.
 Our model is that the genetic variant in ATG16L1 results in type I interferon production by CRC cells and that this induces innate and adaptive immune cell killing of CRC tumors to promote patient survival and prevent metastases.

-- Adjunct Associate Professor of Biology, University of Notre Dame 2014-Present
+- Adjunct Associate Professor of Biology, University of Notre Dame 2014-2021

-- Associate Professor of Microbiology and Immunology, Indiana University School of Medicine – South Bend 2014-Present
+- Associate Professor of Microbiology and Immunology, Indiana University School of Medicine – South Bend 2014-2021

 - Assistant Professor of Medicine, University of Chicago 2006-2013

 - Adjunct Assistant Professor, University of California, San Francisco 2004-2006